-There are some natural remedies available to help you get rid of head lice or nits.
-These are generally easy to do at home and are safe for use on children.
-Home remedies include: washing your hair with vinegar and water, applying a mixture of essential oils to the scalp, and using a fine-tooth or electric lice comb (available online or at some phamacies).
+Natural ways to help you get rid of head lice or nits include washing your hair with vinegar and water, applying a mixture of essential oils to the scalp, and using a fine-tooth or electric lice comb (available online or at some pharmacies) to physically remove these insects.

-When completing any of these treatments, we recommend you wash all clothes, bedsheets, soft toys, brushes and hair accessories belonging to the infected person in hot water (temperature over 140°F or 60°C) for around 30 minutes.
+When treating lice, you are advised to wash all clothes, bedsheets, soft toys, brushes and hair accessories belonging to the infected person in hot water (with a temperature of at least 140°F or 60°C) for around 30 minutes.
 This will help to remove any eggs and lingering nits or lice that may be hidden on the surfaces.

 The five steps for getting rid of nits and head lice naturally are: